The Training Process

 What does becoming a Peer Counselor (PC) entail?

 First, you need to have a genuine interest in helping people and secondly, be willing to devote a semester towards training.
-The training is an intense part of becoming a WA.
+The training is an intense part of becoming a PC.
 Its goal is to teach you basic listening, response and helping skills and help you understand yourself better.
 Training occurs each semester in which there is enough interest.

-Trainees can expect hands on activities and discussions throughout the semester.
+Trainees can expect lecture and discussions throughout the semester.
 Skills are practiced continuously through role-plays.
 Trainees are expected to be open and honest with their group members.
 Trust is typically earned quickly due to the intensity of the program and the topics discussed.
 All personal information shared within training is strictly confidential.
 Any trainee that breaches confidentiality of a group member will be dismissed from the program immediately.